skypilot-org/skypilot/docs/source/examples/auto-failover.rst

 -------------------------

-If a task can be run on different GPUs, the user can specific multiple candidate GPUs, and SkyPilot will automatically find the best available GPU.
+If a task can be run on different GPUs, the user can specific multiple candidate GPUs, and SkyPilot will automatically find the cheapest available GPU.

 To allow SkyPilot to choose any of the candidate GPUs, specify a set of candidate GPUs in the task yaml: